That Type of Love Story

 If she can’t have the friends-to-lovers romance of her dreams, she’ll find her happy ending in another trope.
 Any other trope.

+To do that, she's going to date every trope there is: forced proximity, the new guy, the enemies-to-lovers...wait, no, not that one.
+Clara would never date Maverick, the smug boy she's forced to partner with in her Life Skills class—a partnership that turns into a fake marriage with a robot baby.
 After a night full of bad decisions, their Life Skills teacher pronounces their electronic child dead and Clara faces failure in a class that should be a piece of yellow cake.
-Desperate for redemption, she brings home the geriatric dog who follows her around the shelter, taking care of him to make up her grade and give him a more comfortable place to live his little doggy life.
+Desperate for redemption, she brings home the geriatric dog who follows her around while she volunteers at the shelter, taking care of him to make up her grade and give him a more comfortable place to live his doggy life.